Cellular Energy

 and NADPH that were formed in phase one are used to

-ose.
+make glucose.
 Glucose can then be joined with other simple

 sugars to form larger molecules such as complex sugars